MAB-52/Attendance_management_system/README.md

 # Attendance_management_system

 Overview -
 The Attendance Management System is a web-based application developed using PHP and MySQL.
 It allows faculty members to add student records and manage attendance efficiently.
-The system ensures that attendance statuses remain persistent even when new student records are added.

 Features -
   User Authentication: Secure login for faculty members.